satvikakoti/satvikakoti/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on Full Stack Web Development using Django 💻
+- 🔭 I’m currently working on Software Development using Java SpringBoot and Django 💻
 - 🌱 I’m currently learning Machine Learning 🎰
 - 👯 I’m looking to collaborate on projects involving Django and Artificial Intelligence.
 - 📫 How to reach me: ✉️ satvi.koti@gmail.com